DaniloClavijo/DaniloClavijo/README.md

 <h3>Proyect  Bootcamp SoyHenry "VideoGames"</h3>
     <br/>

-   <h4> se logro Desarrollar  un SPA(Single Page Aplpication) desde cero,  utilizando React para el
-front y Redux como state management.
--se implementaroncomponentes con CSS puro sin uso de librerías externas.
--se Consumio una API (https://rawg.io/apidocs) a través de un Back End desarrollado en Node.Js utilizando Express, y agregando nuevas como filtrados , ordenamientos, busquedas..
+   <h4> It was possible to develop a SPA (Single Page Application) from scratch, using React for the front and Redux as state management. -Components with pure CSS were implemented without the use of external libraries. -An API (https://rawg.io/apidocs) was consumed through a Back End developed in Node.Js using Express, and adding new ones such as filtering, ordering, searching...
 </h4>
     <br/>
 <p>